-Adult Learning Culture School Goal: By the end of 2023-2024 school year, teachers will have established an effective method of monitoring student attendance, and alerting stakeholders to attendance issues that impact student success.
-Aligned to Neva nda's STIP Goal: Formative Measures: • By the end of semester 1, 80% of teachers will have implemented the consistent attendance protocols and by the end of semester 2, 2024 100% of teachers will fully implement consistent attendance protocols as measured by teacher/administrator conferences. · STIP Goal 3 □ STIP Goal 4 □ STIP Goal 6
+Adult Learning Culture School Goal: By the end of 2024-2025 school year, teachers will consistently implement effective MTSS Tier I instructional strategies to improve student success.
+Aligned to Nevada's STIP Goal: STIP Goal 1 STIP Goal 2 Formative Measures: ■ By the end of semester 1, 80% of teachers will have implemented the consistent MTSS Tier I instructional protocols, and by the end of semester 2, 2025 100% of teachers will fully implement the consistent MTSS Tier I instructional protocols as measured by teacher/administrator observations.
+STIP Goal 3 STIP Goal 4